jorgemanrubia/rails-test-speed-experiment/README.md

 It uses a Rails 5.2 app that will respond to `/test/<label>` rendering `<label>` in a paragraph.
 It will run 100 simple integration and system tests to compare the results.

+I wrote this experiment while working on [this article about Rails testing](https://www.jorgemanrubia.com/2018/05/19/on-rails-testing).

 ## Integration test

 ```ruby